 What happens if I file bankruptcy in UAE?

-Unlike the western world, UAE does not eye bankruptcy as a civil offense; rather they eye it as a criminal offense.
+Unlike the western world, UAE does not eye bankruptcy as a civil offence; rather they eye it as a criminal offence.
 If an individual or a business is unable to pay their debt in time, the creditors in UAE reserve the right of sending them to jail as per the laws of UAE.
 The jail sentence can be of a minimum of 3 years.

 Are there any laws for bankruptcy in UAE?